Cancer Research and Clinical Trials

 We are part of groups sponsored by NCI and the NCI Community Oncology Research Program (NCORP).
 We also partner with industry to develop cutting-edge oncology trials.

 These efforts give eligible pediatric and adult patients access to leading care options, often years before they become widely available.

 Find out more about:

-Mays Cancer Center physician-scientists are reducing the impact of cancer in South Texas through focused research programs.
+Mays Cancer Center physicians and scientists are reducing the impact of cancer in South Texas through focused research programs and components.
 Our holistic approach also includes sharing expert knowledge with future cancer researchers.
-Explore our cancer research programs.
+Explore our cancer research.

 Highlights of these efforts include:

-- Basic research that’s yielding impactful discoveries about pediatric and adult cancer growth and progression
+- Basic research that’s yielding impactful discoveries about how cancer develops, grows and spreads in pediatric and adult patients

-- Drug development, including novel drugs and new uses for existing drugs
+- Drug development, including novel drugs, novel drug targets and new uses for existing drugs

 - Increasing awareness about cancer screening rates to help more people in our community benefit from new care methods